-Lithium ion batteries are classified independently from other battery types.
+Lithium-ion batteries are classified independently from other battery types.
 Lithium batteries may overheat and ignite in certain conditions and, once ignited, may be difficult to extinguish.
 To be accepted for transportation:

 - The wheelchair or mobility aid must be able to be loaded and stowed in a manner that would prevent its unintentional activation and possible short-circuiting.

 - If the wheelchair or mobility aid is specifically designed to allow its battery to be removed (e.g., the device is collapsible), the battery must be removed and carried onboard with you.
-When a lithium ion battery is removed from the device, the following must conditions must be met:
+When a lithium-ion battery is removed from the device, the following must conditions must be met:

 - The battery cannot exceed 300-watt hours (Wh).

-NOTE: If you are unsure of the watt-hour rating of your lithium ion battery, contact the manufacturer of your device.
-Lithium ion batteries manufactured after January 1, 2009, are required to be marked with the watt-hour rating.
+NOTE: If you are unsure of the watt-hour rating of your lithium-ion battery, contact the manufacturer of your device.
+Lithium-ion batteries manufactured after January 1, 2009, are required to be marked with the watt-hour rating.

 - You must provide a Spirit representative with instructions for proper removal of the battery from the wheelchair or mobility aid.

-- The battery terminals must be protected from short circuit by placement in original retail packaging or by insulating the terminal (e.g. taping over exposed terminals or placing each battery in a separate plastic bag or protective pouch).
+- The battery terminals must be protected from short circuits by placement in original retail packaging or by insulating the terminal (e.g. taping over exposed terminals or placing each battery in a separate plastic bag or protective pouch).

 NOTE: The battery must have successfully passed each test in the UN Manual of Tests and Criteria as specified in 49 CFR Part 173.185, unless it was approved by the Associate Administrator.